bodiddlie/reblog/app/routes/rotjs-tutorial/part9.md

 }
 ```

-We haven't changed much in these actions, just moved them to their own file, so we know where to look when modifying
+We haven't changed much in these actions, just moved them to their own file so we know where to look when modifying
 actions.
 In a larger game, it might make sense to take this even further and make `actions` a directory with modules
 representing specific kinds of actions (e.g. Log, Item, Combat).
 For our little tutorial though, this will suffice.